glozow/bitcoin-notes/coinselection.md

 *Example 4:*

 You want to send 0.35BTC.
 Bitcoin Core finds that UTXO_C is the smallest UTXO greater than the Target, and that the sum of all UTXO smaller than the target (i.e. UTXO_A + UTXO_B = 0.1 + 0.3 = 0.4) does not match the Target.
 It adds up randomly selected UTXO 1000 times until they surpass the Target, remembering the smallest sufficient combination.
 The smallest sufficient combination is then compared with the smallest single input greater than the target.
-Assuming that it does find the best combination here which would be UTXO_A + UTXO_B, it finds that Target less_than UTXO_A + UTXO B less_than UTXO_C and uses UTXO_A and UTXO_B as inputs
+Assuming that it does find the best combination here which would be UTXO_A + UTXO_B, it finds that Target < UTXO_A + UTXO B < UTXO_C and uses UTXO_A and UTXO_B as inputs

 *Example 5:*